 Figure 2.
 Hypothetical phylogeny from Isaac et al. (2007) showing the results and components of an ED calculation.
 A-G represent species, numbers below the branches represent branch length, numbers above the branches represent number of descendants, and ED scores for each species are listed to the right.
 Branch length is represented in millions of years before the present (MYBP).
 F and G have the highest ED scores and so, under this method, would be prioritized for conservation has the most evolutionarily distinct species within their group.

 Thanks to the increasing affordability of genetic sequencing, the advent of the time-calibrated phylogenies necessary for accurate ED calculations has enabled the application of EDGE to a wide variety of taxonomic groups.
 Corals (Curnick et al., 2015; Huang, Davies, and Gittleman, 2012), Chondrichthyes (cartilaginous fishes; Stein et al., 2018), amphibians (Isaac et al., 2012), reptiles (Gumbs et al., 2018), and birds (Jetz et al., 2014) all have been provided with a comprehensive set of EDGE rankings.
-Notably, plants are absent from this growing body of work, despite increasingly accurate, time-calibrated, phylogenies for angiosperms (Gastaur and Meira-Neto, 2015; The Angiosperm Phylogeny Group, 2016; Zanne et al., 2014).
+Notably, plants are absent from this growing body of work, despite increasingly accurate, time-calibrated phylogenies for angiosperms (Gastaur and Meira-Neto, 2015; The Angiosperm Phylogeny Group, 2016; Zanne et al., 2014).

 I was unable to find an explicit rationale for the lack of interest in EDGE among the botanical community, but suspect a lack of familiarity with the calculation, and the overwhelming variety of plant taxa are likely causes.
 Prioritizing taxa based on their phylogenetic contribution to biodiversity is, after all, a fairly sharp ideological departure from the dominant plant conservation paradigms of 1) applying equal resources to every species, and 2) subscribing to the Leopoldian idea that all species are inherently special, and therefore deserving of habitat that best meets their needs (Leopold, 1949; DeMiller, 1993; Dunwiddie et al. 2014).
 Sometimes, though, this line of thinking can unintentionally mimic conservation efforts underpinned by phylogenetic information.
 For example, local efforts to restore the prairies of the southern Puget Sound are stymied by a lack of pre-colonization reference sites, and so have little data to inform the composition of the plantings at their restoration sites (Dunwiddie et al., 2014).
 To overcome this obstacle, researchers turned to historical occurrence data and museum collections to model reference communities to guide their plantings, hoping maximizing the species diversity present throughout replanted prairies will give them the best odds of finding a community composition that is adaptable to climate change (Dunwiddie et al., 2014; Reed et al., 2019; Mauger et al, 2015).
 Conducting some sort of analysis, such as EDGE, ED, or PD, for the taxa in their model community of Puget Sound prairie plants would have allowed this group to maximize the number of ‘option values’ for adaptation present in their master list of species by identifying the species that provided the greatest contribution to phylogenetic diversity within their groups (Faith, 1993; Isaac et al., 2007).